[commonqt-devel] Question abot CommonQt examples

 Of course it's not mandatory to use "<<" but it's convenient.
 Just curious: can we do it similarly in CommonQt?

-Template classes are problematic, there's no meta information like with QObject, so it has to be marshalled explicitly, i.e. converted to a vector, and then converted back, which may not be the most efficient thing to do.
-There's currently no QVector<QPoint> marshalling, but it can be added if needed.
+BTW: I'm talking about this because I use QPolygon in my project.
+It uses QGraphicsView heavily and everything is going on very well.
+Template classes are problematic, there's no meta information like with QObject, so it has to be marshalled explicitly, i.e. converted to a vector, and then converted back, which may not be the most efficient

 I'm interested how to marshall it explicitly.
 Not that I need it now but knowing how it works can increase my confidence that CommonQt can do most things that the C++ version can do.
 Since our main application is 3D, it's possible that the project (that are currently developed with CommonQt) will also need to use OpenGL.
+On Thu, Sep 12, 2013 at 9:51 PM, Stas Boukarev <stassats@gmail.com> wrote:

-Rujia Liu rujia.liu@gmail.com writes:
+Rujia Liu <rujia.liu@gmail.com> writes:

-On Thu, Sep 12, 2013 at 3:31 AM, Stas Boukarev stassats@gmail.com
+On Thu, Sep 12, 2013 at 3:31 AM, Stas Boukarev <stassats@gmail.com> wrote:

 Template classes are problematic, there's no meta information like with